20 Tips to Sell Your Home Fast and For Top Dollar

 16. Low Ball Offers- Don’t Take it Personally.
 Sometimes an initial offer can be perceived as insultingly low.
 Don’t take it personally and look at the total package-not just the price.
 Look at the timing, the testing contingencies, and the financing and come back with a counter offer that you are comfortable with.

 17. Make Sure your Buyer Can Buy.
 Before you entertain any offer, you should be sure that your buyer is qualified to purchase your home.
 Any offer should be submitted with at least a pre-qualification but preferably a pre-approval from a reputable mortgage company or bank.
+Your agent should confirm the eligibility of the buyer with the lender.

 18. Dot your I’s and Cross your T’s.
 Make sure your contract is completely signed and initialed where it should be.
 Be sure that all the terms of the contract are understood and agreed to.
 The last thing you want to do is take your home off the market to have it fall through because a contingency wasn’t met or agreed upon.